 Treatment of Separation Anxiety Disorder

 There are a number of commonly used treatments for separation anxiety disorder, most of which focus on one or more types of psychotherapy.
 As with most childhood issues, the earlier the intervention, the more likely the treatment will be successful.
 That’s why it’s important to seek professional care for your child if you suspect he or she might suffer from this disorder.
+There are also strategies you can do to help your child with separation anxiety disorder.

 Cognitive-behavioral psychotherapy is the primary type of treatment used for separation anxiety disorder.
 Such therapy is focused on teaching children several major skills, such as how to recognize anxious feelings regarding separation and to identify their physical reactions to anxiety.
 They are taught to identify their thoughts in anxiety provoking separation situations, and are taught to develop a plan to cope adaptively with the situation.

-In cognitive-behavioral therapy, children are also taught to evaluate the success of the coping strategies they employed.
+In cognitive-behavioral therapy (CBT), children are also taught to evaluate the success of the coping strategies they employed.
 In addition, behavioral strategies such as modeling, role-playing, relaxation training, and reinforced practice are used.
 Children are guided in developing a list of situations that are challenging for them, such as attending a birthday party without their parent, or staying home with a sitter.
 Children are taught to implement their coping skills while gradually facing each of these situations.
 Children’s successes are praised highly by the therapist and by parents.

 Recent research has suggested that incorporating parents more centrally into the treatment of children with anxiety disorders can be extremely useful in reducing children’s anxious behavior and may enhance treatment effectiveness and maintenance.
 Parents are often taught new ways to interact with their children so that the child’s fears are not inadvertently reinforced.
 Parents are also taught ways to give children ample praise and positive reinforcement for brave behavior.